MegaManSec/SEC-sec-incident-notifier/README.md

 - `OPENAI_KEY`: If set to a valid OpenAI API key, the script will attempt to summarize the 8-K filing.

+- `OPENAI_MAX_TOKENS`: The maximum tokens for each summary to use.
+The default is 300.
+Smaller values result in shorter summaries.

 - `SLACK_WEBHOOK`: If set to a valid Slack Webhook, the script will send a message containing the information of the filing to a Slack channel.

 - `USER_AGENT`: The SEC requirs [progmatic downloads to use a specific format for the user agent](https://www.sec.gov/os/webmaster-faq#code-support).
 An example is `Sample Company Name AdminContact@<sample company domain>.com`.
 If this is not set, a default is used.